allentown521/saladict-desktop-docs/vitepress/en/docs/api/translate/deepl.md

 ## Pricing

-DeepL offers two types of subscriptions: one for individuals and teams, and another for developers (DeepL API). 沙拉翻译 can and only can use the developer version (DeepL API).
+DeepL offers two types of subscriptions: one for individuals and teams, and another for developers (DeepL API).
+Saladict can and only can use the developer version (DeepL API).

 The developer version (DeepL API) has two tiers: